quantifiedcode/python-anti-patterns/README.md

 **Notice**: This is still (and will always be) a work-in-progress, feel free to contribute by suggesting improvements, adding new articles, improving existing ones, or translating this into other languages.

 # New articles
-If you add new articles, please use the provided [template](docs/template.rst).
+If you add new articles, please use the provided templates.
+Depending on the pattern you are creating, use either the [anti-pattern](templates/anti_pattern.rst) or the [migration-pattern](templates/migration_pattern.rst) template.

 #License